CTOpenData/open-data-handbook/data-publication-steps/1_identify_data_to_publish.md

 Center equity in open data, by considering the perspectives of individuals and communities represented in the data and the social, economic, and racial context.

-For more guidance on centering equity in all stages of the data life cycle, refer to the Actionable Intelligence for Social Policy’s (AISP) [Centering Racial Equity Toolkit](https://aisp.upenn.edu/centering-equity/ target="_blank").
+For more guidance on centering equity in all stages of the data life cycle, refer to the Actionable Intelligence for Social Policy’s (AISP) [Centering Racial Equity Toolkit](https://aisp.upenn.edu/centering-equity/){:target="_blank"}.